 What a great visit to Fredericksburg

 Wineries

 Professional wine tours are plentiful and offer many options to visit and sample wines from the area.
 Oh!
-I believe that sounds like another trip to Fredericksburg for us.
+That sounds like another trip to Fredericksburg for us.
 We did visit one winery on our way out of town, but more about that later.

+What a great visit to Fredericksburg